with Lucy V Hay

 Talent is great but relationships get you hired.
 The ability to create powerful new relationships in any given situation is one of the primary factors in the success of your career and that of any screenplay that you write.
 A one day masterclass.

-The Screenwriters’ Craft Crash is a must for any writer who needs to get laser focus on their actual pages and elevate it from ‘good’ to ‘recommend’.
-Bring your laptops, pens, highlighters, print-outs and game-faces!
-Expect to write and rewrite.
+The Craft: Advanced Fundamentals of Screenwriting is a must for any writer who needs to get laser focus on their actual pages and elevate their projects from ‘good’ to ‘recommend’.
+So, buckle up and prepare to massively transform your writing!